 Before making payment of any of the benefits payable under the terms of this contract, we will require sufficient proof of the right of the claimant to receive such payment.
-If the proceeds become payable by reason of the last annuitant's death, we will also require sufficient proof of death of the annuitant(s) and, if applicable, the joint life in accordance with our rules.
+If the proceeds become payable by reason of the last annuitant's death, we will also require sufficient proof of death of the annuitant(s) in accordance with our rules.